trentlarson/endorser-mobile/README.md

 Troubleshooting:

 - A "CompileC" error can happen after removing a dependency.
-You may have to manually remove node_modules and pods (both `ios/Pods` and `~/Library/Caches/CocoaPods`) and reinstall them.
+You may have to manually remove node_modules and pods (both `ios/Pods` and `~/Library/Caches/CocoaPods`) and reinstall them... but even that may not work and sometimes I just clone a new copy and installe anew.

 ```
 watchman watch-del-all